kcanderson/PROMISING/README.md

 ./bin/promising -n data/string_reglaplacian_notextmining_network.tsv -g data/examples/fanconi_anemia.txt -o summary.txt -p 10000
 ```

 will run the method 10,000 times with random sets of genes the same size as what was input.
 It will then calculate empirical p-values.
+It will also report adjusted p-values using the Bonferroni method to control for the FWER.